influxdata/docs-v2/content/influxdb/v2.4/get-started/setup.md

           - **type**: Resource type.
             _For information about what InfluxDB resource types exist, use the [`/api/v2/resources` endpoint](/influxdb/v2.4/api/#operation/GetResources)._
+The following example shows how to use cURL with the InfluxDB API to generate an all access token:

 {{% truncate %}}
 ```sh